-From the below screenshot, you can see our newly created Flat File source in Informatica
+From the below screenshot, you can see our newly created Flat File source.

 Step 2: Create Target Definition for Informatica Load Data From Text File to SQL Server

-Please select the ODBC connection that connects the Informatica with the SQLTest Database.
-To create a new one, please refer to the Informatica ODBC Connection article.
+Please select the ODBC connection that connects with the Database.
+To create a new one, please refer to the ODBC Connection article.

 From the below screenshot, you can observe that we are selecting the File Destination table from our SQLTest database.
 You can refer to Create Target table using Source Definition to understand the target definition

 Now you can see the target table with required column names.